 MSc Electrical Engineering

 The Faculty of Electrical Engineering, Applied Mathematics and Computer Science at Delft University of Technology offers a broad Master’s programme in Electrical Engineering.
 We offer four different tracks: Electrical Power Engineering, Microelectronics, Wireless Communications & Sensing and Signal and Systems, and offer one specialisation profile: Biomedical Devices.

 The Faculty has an outstanding reputation and attracts students from all over the world.
-The programme is especially strong in such areas as research, technology and research-by-design.
+The programme is especially strong in areas like research, technology and research-by-design.
 Our master students get the possibility to carry out cutting-edge research in state of the art research facilities s.a.
 DIMES, PVLAB and the ESP lab.
 The TU Delft has strong links with industry and many of our students carry out their thesis projects in collaboration with high tech companies.

 Degree: Master of Science Electrical Engineering